lookit/lookit-docs/docs/source/tutorial-second-study.rst

 1. A "setup" frame to guide the family through getting their webcam set up
 2. A video consent frame where the parent makes a verbal statement of informed consent
 3. An intro frame giving the parent an overview of what will happen during the study
-4. A video preview explanation & video preview frame, giving parents the option to review stimuli ahead of time
+4. A stimuli preview frame, giving parents the option to review stimuli ahead of time
 5. Some instructions about what to do during the study
 6. Test trials where babies will see videos that show two women talking (one on either side of the screen) but only the audio from one speaker
 7. A short survey about parenting beliefs